 Building Target vs Actual chart in excel is one step closer to storytelling, but it’ll quickly become useless unless it relates to your story.

-As you can see, in our above graph Orange color represents ‘Plan’ and ‘Gray’ represents ‘Actual’.
+As you can see, in our above graph Orange colour represents ‘Plan’ and ‘Gray’ represents ‘Actual’.
 If you look at Q116 we were not able to achieve what we had planned.

 Similarly, in Q416 we had overachieved to our planned number.